-A Compensation Guide for Property Managers With Virtual Assistants
+A Compensation Guide for Your Property Management Virtual Assistant

 Excellent compensation plans for virtual assistants can help property managers find (and keep) better VAs!
-Just like any great team member you have in-house or as a remote contractor, companies want to keep a virtual assistant happy so that they don't leave to work for someone else (including a competitor).
+Just like any great team member you have in-house or as a remote contractor, companies want to keep virtual assistants happy so that they don't leave to work for someone else (including a competitor).

 What should property managers or real estate professionals consider when putting together a compensation plan that helps them recruit the best talent and retain their best VAs?
 Here are some tips to keep your property management virtual assistant happy with a competitive salary or compensation program.

 How Do I Keep a Virtual Assistant Long-Term?

 Much like when looking for the best in-house talent to become employees, the world of real estate virtual assistants is competitive.
 With the growing popularity of building a team with remote team members for a property management business, the best virtual assistants know they are in high demand.

 Within the real estate or property management industry, skilled VAs compete for ideal working conditions and competitive pay.
 No matter where they work globally, businesses must understand what it takes to attract and keep experienced virtual assistant talent.